pepov/k8sblog/_posts/2022-03-31-go-testing-in-kubernetes-api-und-gophercloud-en.md

 ---
 layout: post
-tag: de
+tag: en
-title: "Go Testing in Kubernetes API und Gophercloud"
+title: "Go Testing in Kubernetes API and Gophercloud"
-subtitle: "Ein Go Programm zu schreiben, ist auf dem Hello-World-Level genauso einfach wie in anderen Programmiersprachen.
-Wie sieht es mit Code Testing aus?
-Go hält auch hier ein Bordmittel bereit, um Code zu formatieren und zu testen.
-Lesen wir an zwei Beispielen wie dies zu bewerkstelligen ist."
+subtitle: "Writing a Go program is easy like in other programming languages on the Hello-World-Level genauso einfach wie in anderen Programmiersprachen.
+How about Code Testing?
+Go delivers some on-board tools to format and test code.
+Let's use 2 examples to show how this can be done."
 date: 2022-03-31
 background: '/images/k8s-cosmos.png'
 twitter: '/images/2021-12-31-2.png'